Hysterectomy vs. Uterine Fibroid Embolization

-Not only is there numerous, physical side effects to consider before having an invasive surgery, but many women do not anticipate the emotional side effects that come after a hysterectomy.
+Not only are there numerous physical side effects to consider before having an invasive surgery, but many women do not anticipate the emotional side effects that come after a hysterectomy.
 The removal of the uterus can have a significant effect on mental health.
-These feelings of loss or depression, can be intensified if the woman is of childbearing age and wished to become pregnant in the future.
+These feelings of loss or depression can be intensified if the woman is of childbearing age and wishes to become pregnant in the future.
 Other women may experience depression because they feel like their womanhood is gone.
 Taking hormone replacements after a hysterectomy can also lead to negative thoughts and feelings.
 Dealing with painful physical symptoms can be exhausting and endless.
 Struggling through daily, physical stressors can negatively impact mood and mental health.
 It is important to consider all the physical and emotional side effects before undergoing a hysterectomy.

 The overall recovery time from a hysterectomy is between 6 to 8 weeks.

-Women who undergo UFE are able to go home the same day as general anesthesia was not used.
-Because UFE is non-surgical, there is also no risk for surgical complications like infection or hemorrhaging.
+Women who undergo UFE are able to go home the same day as general anesthesia is not used.
+Because UFE is non-surgical, there is also little risk for complications like infection or hemorrhaging.
 Patients can expect some discomfort and flu-like symptoms for the first few days following their procedure; however, this discomfort can be managed by over-the-counter pain medication like Ibuprofen.